Reform of trade union laws - phase one

 The following provisions are due to come into effect two months after the Bill receives Royal Assent:

-- repeal of many of the changes to industrial action ballots introduced by the Trade Union Act 2016, which would mean:
+- repeal of many of the changes to industrial action ballots introduced by the Trade Union Act 2016, which would mean unions:

-- unions having to give 10 days' notice of industrial action, instead of the current 14 days;
+- having to give 10 days' notice of industrial action, instead of the current 14 days;

-- removal of the requirement on public-sector employers to publish details relating to facility time; and
+- removal of the requirement on public-sector employers to publish details relating to facility time.

-See Reform of trade union laws - phase two for details of further reforms to be implemented at a later stage.
+See Reform of trade union laws - phase two and Reform of trade union laws - phase three for details of further reforms to be implemented at later times.